marmelab/react-admin/docs/Datagrid.md

 ## `empty`

 It's possible that a Datagrid will have no records to display.
-If the Datagrid's parent component does not handle the loading state, the Datagrid will display a message indicating there are no results.
+If the Datagrid's parent component does not handle the empty state, the Datagrid will display a message indicating there are no results.
 This message is translatable and its key is `ra.navigation.no_results`.

 You can customize the empty state by passing  a component to the `empty` prop: